jumi-development/Jumi_Issues/README.md

 JumiBot is not an opensource project.
 You can never get the source code of the bot (unless you support us on patreon https://www.patreon.com/jumibot/).

 ## How to submit an issue
+- On GitHub, navigate to the main page of the repository.
+- Under your repository name, click Issues.
+- Click New issue.
+- Choose the issue type you would submit
+- Fill in all the required information